Open Market Redevelopment

 Redevelopment Goes Ahead

 The regeneration of the Open Market is nearing completion.
-The old Open Market has been demolished and the building works for the new market are expected to be completed in January 2014.
-The new market will then open for business.
+The old Open Market has been demolished and the building works for the new market are expected to be completed by the middle of April 2014.
+The new market will then officially open for business in May 2014.

 A temporary market is now located between Marshall's Row and Ditchling Road which will be operating until the new market is open.
 Eight of the existing market traders have moved into these temporary stalls.